FaDrYL/From0ToPython/src/Fundamental/en_US/Functions_Lambda.md

 Lambda function is a small anonymous function (single statement).

 You can have as many arguments as you want like the general function.
-Also, you cannot use global varaible in Lambda which only accept the argument as variable.
+Also, you cannot use global variable in Lambda which only accept the argument as variable.

-You can using it like a normal function call, and it will return the result.
+You can use it like a normal function call, and it will return the result.

 **Syntax**: `lambda args : expression`